erik-adelbert/aoc/2022/README.md

 And then I saw this [reddit post](https://www.reddit.com/r/adventofcode/comments/zmcn64/comment/j0cdi3j/?utm_source=share&utm_medium=web2x&context=3).
 The solution is so beautiful and balanced, that it would have been a waste of my time to finish mine (same idea anyway).
 Instead, I studied this one and adapted my work to become a port of it.

 ## Day 16
 The dropout dilemma all over again, for now I'm not finished with this one!
 I did manage to get the stars but I'm not satisfied with the performance.
-I'll figure it out later.
+I'll figure it out later (TSP+).

 ## Day 17
 This one is kind of fun!
 The program has to simulate a very bad [tetrish](https://en.wikipedia.org/wiki/Tetris) player that can't even rotate the pieces. `part1` is quiet easy to simulate and [`tetrominoes`](https://en.wikipedia.org/wiki/Tetromino) are [well known](https://gamedevelopment.tutsplus.com/tutorials/implementing-tetris-collision-detection--gamedev-852).